yegor256/takes/README.md

 **Takes** is a [true object-oriented][oop] and [immutable][immutable]
-Java8 web development framework.
-Its key benefits, comparing to all others, include these four fundamental principles:
+Java 8 web development framework.
+Its key benefits, compared to all others, include these four fundamental principles: